WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 +++

 What would you like to learn about today?
-Regardless of what topic you’re interested in, reach out on [the WWT forum] to get help from the WWT community!
+Regardless of what topic you’re interested in, you can always reach out to [the WWT forum] for guidance from the WWT community!

 [the WWT forum]: https://wwt-forum.org/